flow-typed/flow-typed/README.md

-_**Notice:** Currently the [`flow-typed` npm package](https://www.npmjs.com/package/flow-typed) is not up-to-date, nor is it particularly useful.
+_**Notice:** Currently the [`flow-typed` CLI](https://www.npmjs.com/package/flow-typed) is not up-to-date, nor is it particularly useful.
 The CLI is still underway and will be published to npm when it's ready._

 <img
   alt="Flow Logo"